jamesclabby/jamesclabby.com/src/content/projects/featureforge.md

 ### Where FeatureForge Stands Today

-I won't claim FeatureForge is ready for millions of users, but it's something I'm genuinely proud of—something I'd actually use myself and can continue building upon as I grow as a developer.
+I won't claim FeatureForge is ready for millions of users, but it's something I'm genuinely proud of - something I'd actually use myself and can continue building upon as I grow as a developer.

 **If you're reading this, I encourage you to give it a try!** Don't hesitate to share feedback, whether positive or constructive.
 Every insight helps me improve both the product and my skills as a developer.